JarredTyson/SteelCollective/README.md

 * a.
 The Facebook Page can be found at the footer of every page and will open a new tab for the user and more information can be found on the Facebook page.
 * b.
 Alternatively, you can use the youtube link that will contain peoples comments and opinions to interact with.
 #### Frequent User Goals
-i.
-As a Frequent User, I want to check to see the new events that the band have played for and latest news.

-ii.
+##### i.
 As a Frequent User, I want to check to see if there are any new image posts to see any changes in the band.

-iii.
+* a.
+These will be updated in the gallery page to showcase the recent events we've played for. iii.
 The user would already be comfortable with the website layout and can easily click the news link to find out current affairs.
+* a.
+The website layout will generally stay the same in the future and is similar to many other web pages making it familiar to navigate around.

 ## UX